 6) Try Google.

 Before you click “Place Order” for that perfect LBD, do a Google search on it and see what pops up under the tab “Shopping.”
 It may seem like Bloomingdale’s has a reasonable price on the item, but the same item may be 50% off on Nordstrom’s summer clearance sale.
+Another great deal that could pop up is the opprotunity to get free gift cards for shopping.
 You never know!